Hyphen OR Underline When Naming Web Pages?

 - You should use file names with underscores when you are targeting keywords that can be targeted together.
 Let me demonstrate because I know it can sound complicated (but it really is not)

 In the above example 1, I would use hyphens as a file name for my web page, if, I wanted to target words like this: website specialist, OR, conversion specialist, OR, Google ranking specialist etc.

 Because of the hyphen, the keywords used can be individually targeted to separate them from other keywords.

 In the above example 2, I would use underscores because, I am actually targeting both words at the same time, and whatever other words I can attach to those terms.
 Because of the underscore, both terms are glued together, thus, any longer keywords can be attached to it as a whole sequence of keywords, let me illustrate;

 Try using this method when naming your web pages and file names, as you can see, both can be used for different purposes.

-If you found this information useful, why not give me a like, or follow me through twitter.
+If you found this information useful, why not give +RankYa a thumbs up on Google+, or visit me on YouTube because I revealed my most treasured proven and easy to use SEO trade secrets.
 Or you may be interested in learning How to Target Long Tail Keywords